qyxtim/AI-For-Games/sudoku/README.md

 - It first randomly fills in $maxLevel$ Number of blocks
 - Then, it uses AI to check if the sudoku is solvable
-  - if it is, output the sudoku
+  - if the sudoku is solvable, it will output the sudoku
-  - if it is not, go back to step one
+  - if the sudoku is not solvable, go back to step one